Mentors

 “You’re killing the mood here.”
 Louie looked around the park.
 “Let’s go.”

-Jay Smith remembered grade five at Jacob Public School in Bells Corners.
+Jay Smith had a recurring memory of a scene in grade five at Jacob Public School in Bells Corners.
 A kid in his class got nose bleeds - a lot of nose bleeds.
 When he got them, the teacher would have the poor guy sit absolutely still, with his head bent back, eyes staring straight up at the ceiling and wads of dripping red toilet paper jammed up his nostrils.
 To his classmates, the student was a bonified freak, thankfully put off in a corner of the classroom on a wooden stool well away from them, where he obviously belonged, and where he couldn’t get at them and kill them.
-The spectacle of this cornered creature struggling to breathe; gurgling and growling and snorting through soaking wet bum-wad and blot clots, was a spectacle that any low budget run-down drive-in theatre would have killed to own: a locally filmed flick featuring a strong cast of heartless, insensitive, and cruel children.

 Sometimes from Baltimore